Equinor: Human rights

 In 2016, Equinor (then Statoil) was ranked as the 5th best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.

 Involvement with Norwegian government

 The Norwegian government owns a 67% share in Equinor, giving the Norwegian government majority control of the company.
-Given the Norwegian government's ability to manage Equinor, as well as Equnior generating money for the Norwegian government and providing energy to Norwegian citizens, Equinor plays a major role in the politics of Norway.

 Interactions with the Norwegian government

 Equnior generated a total of NOK 1,029.6 billion ($91.83 billion USD) in 2023 and NOK 701 billion ($62.52 billion USD) in 2024 for the Norwegian government, with the Norwegian government predicting that Equinor will generate NOK 643 billion ($57.35 billion USD) in 2025.
 Most of the generated money comes from taxes, with the Norwegian government charging a special tax on petroleum deposits, equating to a 78% combined marginal tax rate on Equinor's oil operations.
 The Norwegian government's ownership of Equinor is part of a larger strategy of state ownership in certain industrial sectors, namely those involving natural resources.
 Revenue generated from Equinor is placed in the Government Pension Fund Global (GPFG), which has become the world's largest single sovereign wealth fund in terms of total assets under management.